Questions to Ask When Buying a New Build House

 - Where’s the nearest GP surgery?

-These are all questions that’ll need answering before you decide to move in.
+These are all questions that can help you decide where to live and will need answering before you decide to move in.
 The answers will impact your daily life so it’s important to think about the necessities and what needs to be closest to you and your family.

 Saving Money During Your Move